Overview

 Corporate Campus Construction performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Define campus relationships and phase priorities is treated as a project decision point, not a handoff moment.
-We connect it to campus circulation and keep the team aligned on what must be resolved before the next trade package moves.
+Define campus relationships, Hays County entitlement path, EARC master budget, and phase priorities before site design is finalized is treated as a project decision point, not a handoff moment.
+We connect it to campus circulation with pedestrian and vehicle movement designed for the professional and institutional quality expectations of the Hays County market and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Coordinate buildings, commons, and support infrastructure is treated as a project decision point, not a handoff moment.
-We connect it to shared infrastructure and keep the team aligned on what must be resolved before the next trade package moves.
+Coordinate multi-building layout, shared utility infrastructure, and limestone site grading with City of San Marcos development standards and EARC compliance is treated as a project decision point, not a handoff moment.
+We connect it to shared infrastructure sized for the full buildout program and positioned to serve later phases without excavating through first-phase completed surfaces and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Release core buildings and shared systems in sequence is treated as a project decision point, not a handoff moment.
-We connect it to phased occupancy and keep the team aligned on what must be resolved before the next trade package moves.
+Release core buildings and shared systems in sequence with phased CO requirements and fire marshal milestones tracked proactively is treated as a project decision point, not a handoff moment.
+We connect it to phased occupancy coordination with City of San Marcos partial CO requirements and fire marshal acceptance sequenced for each occupied phase and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Stage later phases around occupied campus use is treated as a project decision point, not a handoff moment.
-We connect it to public-facing quality and keep the team aligned on what must be resolved before the next trade package moves.
+Stage later phases around occupied campus use with temporary construction separations and interim access routes in place is treated as a project decision point, not a handoff moment.
+We connect it to public-facing quality with exterior finishes, hardscape, and landscape aligned to the elevated expectations of the San Marcos and Central Texas professional market and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Turn over a campus that supports future growth and daily operations is treated as a project decision point, not a handoff moment.
-We connect it to campus circulation and keep the team aligned on what must be resolved before the next trade package moves.
+Turn over a campus that supports future growth and daily operations with EARC compliance, Hays County CO, and shared infrastructure documentation complete is treated as a project decision point, not a handoff moment.
+We connect it to campus circulation with pedestrian and vehicle movement designed for the professional and institutional quality expectations of the Hays County market and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

 Best Fit